kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

 - This feature relies on the pod's `spec.workload.name` and `spec.workload.podGroup` fields being correctly set by its managing controller.
-If a user sets `usePodGrouping: true` but the pods are not correctly linked to a `Workload` object, the eviction logic will fall back to per-pod counting, which may violate the application's true availability requirements (though it will prevent a drain from being blocked by misconfiguration).
+If a user sets `usePodGroups: true` but the pods are not correctly linked to a `Workload` object, the eviction logic will fall back to per-pod counting, which may violate the application's true availability requirements (though it will prevent a drain from being blocked by misconfiguration).
 - One failing pod in a large group will make that group "unavailable" if it drops below its `minCount`.
 A small number of failing pods spread across many groups could prevent all evictions and block a node drain.
 This is intended behavior (as the application is unhealthy), but may be surprising to operators.
 - A PDB `selector` that matches pods from multiple different `PodGroup`s (or a mix of grouped and individual pods) may have complex or unintended behavior.
 Users should be advised to create separate PDBs for each distinct `PodGroup` they wish to protect.